prominus/NewEnglandGardenLog/Plants/Vegetables/Peppers/Sweet Banana Pepper.md

 ### Growing Info

-**Harvesting:** Harvest when 3"–5" long or longer and when peppers are yellow or orange-red.
-Even though banana peppers are usually harvested yellow, they will ripen to orange-red if left on the vine.
+**Harvesting:** Harvest when 3"–5" long or longer and when [[peppers]] are yellow or orange-red.
+Even though banana [[peppers]] are usually harvested yellow, they will ripen to orange-red if left on the vine.

 ### Notes

-Flavor of the pepper at the yellow stage was fine, but not remarkable.
-Lacto-fermented peppers tasted well, but not noticeably different from a jar of pepperoncini.
+Flavor of the [[peppers|pepper]] at the yellow stage was fine, but not remarkable.
+Lacto-fermented [[peppers]] tasted well, but not noticeably different from a jar of pepperoncini.
 As such, I decided to not overwinter any of the potted plants nor do I think I will grow them in the 2026 season.